kiwi974/blood_cells_classification/README.md

 # The Data

 Original data can be found here : https://www.kaggle.com/paultimothymooney/blood-cells.
 Data are images of 4 different types of blood cells : NEUTROPHIL, MONOCYTE, EOSINOPHILE, LYMPHOCYTE.
-There frequencies distribution as well as their aspect are shown on the two following figures.
+Their frequencies distributions as well as their aspect are shown on the two following figures.

 ![labels_frequencies](https://user-images.githubusercontent.com/33846463/54499553-72c17c80-4913-11e9-8afd-88db67dac0fc.png)

 ![classes](https://user-images.githubusercontent.com/33846463/54499554-7a812100-4913-11e9-9d5b-31063404d06f.png)

+# The Study

+As explained above, this study is practical, and is supposed to allow to become more familiar with some deep learning notions. it mainly revolves around 4 questions :
+  - What is the influence of the learning rate on both training and testing performances ?
+  - What is the influence of pooling on both training and testing performances ?
+  - What is the influence of dropping on both training and testing performances ?
+  - What is the influence of data augmentation on both training and testing performances ?

 # Equipment